 Visitors will get at least one more chance this year to see the Apostle Islands mainland ice caves near Cornucopia, Wis.

-Even though ice on the Lake Superior trail to the caves is still about 16 inches thick, officials are suggesting that visitors not delay trekking to see the natural phenomenon.
+Though ice on the trail to the caves atop frozen Lake Superior is still about 16 inches thick, officials are suggesting visitors don't delay trekking to see the natural phenomenon.

 For updates on ice conditions, visit the park’s Facebook page or call the 24-hour "ice line" at 715-779-3397 ext.
 3.